 Water is a great way to stay cool, and swimming has several health benefits in addition to being fun.
 However, young children are at a greater risk of drowning.
 Make sure your kids have taken swimming classes before putting them in any body of water.
 You should also always keep an eye on kids when near water and never trust other children to do it for you.
 A split second of attention can make a big difference.

 If possible, you should also learn CPR.
-Knowing how to do so can save someone’s life in the event of an accident.
+Knowing how to do so can save someone’s life in the event of a Phoenix swimming pool accident.

 Protect Yourself From the Sun